yh-ong/nCov2019-Tracker/README.md

 # nCov2019 Tracker

-To provide user a clean-based looking to see the daily updates cases data in Malaysia.
+To provide user a clean-based looking to see the daily updates cases data.

 ## Features

-* View each countries cases with daily update data
+* View each countries cases with daily update data.
-* Countdown status for Malaysia Movement Control period
+* View and Edit dates of countdown status for movement control period.
-* View status in line chart by [Chart.js](https://www.chartjs.org/)
+* View chart analysis in line chart by [Chart.js](https://www.chartjs.org/)

 ## Screenshot